 - “I-want-to-go”– helping take action.

 - “I-want-to-buy”– helping make a decision to buy (in your case, get services).

 Having your services tailored to satisfy the above micro-moments can make your campaign highly valuable.

 While telling everyone how amazing you are can help you achieve some results, it’s always better to have someone else vouch for your credibility.
 For a healthcare provider, positive reviews are the air and water it can’t leave without.

 - Make sure you have social media share buttons available everywhere you post content.
 Your readers and patients are an integral part of your marketing team.
-With just one social media share or repost, can make a big difference in a short period of time.
+Just one social media share or repost can make a big difference in a short period of time.